grushety/QueryEngine/README.md

 We have implemented the presented Partial-Order-Guarantee-based solution (conservative method)  using java version "1.8.0_201".
 Experiments are run on a machine with AMD Ryzen 3 2200U Prozessor and 8 GB RAM.

-**Improvement Ideas**
-Due to the short time allocated for the project, many simplifications in implementation were made.
-Therefore, there is plenty of room for improvement.
-First, the implementation of the real-time concept would significantly improve the quality of the process simulation.
-Second, many search process optimizations for the matching sequences are possible.
-As for the conservative POG solution, it shows itself to be quite effective,  but it can be combined with other strategies, depending on the percentage of-of-order events in the stream.

-**Comments to Results**
-There is a noticeable tendency for latency to increase with the higher percentage of out-of-order events in the stream.
-But it is also apparent that other reasons affect the speed of calculations.
-For example, the more sequences corresponding to a given pattern exist, the slower the algorithm works.
-Also, the query characteristics significantly affect the speed of calculations: the length of the pattern and the time window.

 ## References
 <a id="1">[1]</a>
 M. Liu, M. Li, E. Rundensteiner, D. Golovnya and K. Claypool,  *" Sequence Pattern Query Processing over Out-of-Order Event Streams,"* in 2013 IEEE 29th International Conference on Data Engineering (ICDE), null, 2009 pp. 784-795.